Earth Day STEM Projects- that are also perfect for any time of the year!

 Some things we learned:

-One or two pans would work for the whole class, cover the jello before placing the structure on it, and don’t touch the jello!
+One or two pans would work for the whole class, cover the jello with waxed paper before placing the structure on it, and don’t touch the jello!
 Some of our structures were remarkably stable!

 I will have to say that kids loved this one, too!
 These were fourth graders and they really loved the shaking part the best!
 Is this your favorite?